 By Mark Silinsky

-Mark Silinsky is a senior counterintelligence analyst for the US Army.
-His views do not represent those of the US Army.
-He is very interested in hearing from service members or national security personnel who share his concerns of Islamism in the military or US government.
-He can be reached at Silinsky@yahoo.com.
+Mark Silinsky is a senior US Army counterintelligence analyst.
+His opinions are his own and do not represent those of the US Army.
+He would like to hear from anyone involved in the Fort Hood investigation and promises confidentiality.
+He can be reached at Silinsky@yahoo.com

 He sat alongside Paul Stockton, the Assistant Secretary for Homeland Defense and America’s Security Affairs and Lieutenant Colonel Reid Sawyer, director of the Combating Terrorism Center at West Point

 Brittany Snapp, “Former Durant resident testifies in front of Congress”, Durant Daily Democrat, January 2, 2011.

 I knew Jim briefly and superficially when we worked on an Army counterterrorism alert force at Fort Meade.
 Our relationship was friendly but not familiar.